ahadjidj/Streaming-Workshop-with-HDF/README.md

 }
   ```
 ## Create record readers and writters in NiFi
 To use these schema in NiFi, we will leverage record based processors.
 These processors use record readers and writers to offer improved performances and to use schemas defined globally in a Schema Registry.
 Our sources (MySQL CDC event and Web App logs) generate data in JSON format so we will need a JSON reader to deserialise data.
 We will store this data in ElasticSearch and publish it to Kafka.
 Hence, we need JSON and Avro writers to serialize the data.

 To add a reader/writer accessible by all our NiFi flows, click on Configure on the left panel, Controller services and click on "+" button.
+Note that you can add a Reader/Writter inside a particular process group to isolate them.
+Readers/Writters created inside a process group will be visible only for processors inside this PG.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Configure.png)